Las Vegas sees first rainfall in 2020; snow returns to mountains

 Down in the valley, Las Vegas saw its first rainfall of the year Sunday night.

-A light shower began spitting down over parts of the valley around 9:30 p.m., and the weather service said it was expected to continue through about 2 a.m.
+A light shower began spitting down over parts of the valley around 9:30 p.m.

 The far southern and western areas of the valley could see light flurries overnight, though the weather service said it’s unlikely to stick.